infiniflow/ragflow/api/python_api_reference.md

 #### ids

 IDs of the chat assistants to delete.
+If not specified, all chat assistants will be deleted.

 ### Returns